Foreign Office advises against travel to more than 30 countries

 British nationals aged 70 and over and those with pre-existing health conditions are advised against cruise ship travel.

+Authorities said travellers from high-risk countries, including the UK and US, would not be permitted to enter the country from March 18.

+Visitors from high-risk countries, including the UK, who have entered the country since mid-February will be required to present themselves for testing.

-The FCO also advises against all but essential travel to Argentina, Albania, Burma, Czech Republic, Ecuador, Equatorial Guinea, Estonia, Guatemala, Honduras, Jamaica, Kosovo, Latvia, Liberia, Lithuania, Malta, Mongolia, Paraguay, Peru, Philippines, San Marino, Sierra Leone, Slovakia, Sri Lanka, and Vietnam.
+The FCO also advises against all but essential travel to Argentina, Albania, Burma, Czech Republic, Dominican Republic, Ecuador, Equatorial Guinea, Estonia, Guatemala, Honduras, Jamaica, Kosovo, Latvia, Liberia, Lithuania, Malawi, Malta, Morocco, Mongolia, Paraguay, Peru, Philippines, San Marino, Sierra Leone, Slovakia, Sri Lanka, and Vietnam.

 The department cites partial or complete border closures due to Covid-19 as the reason for the warnings for Albania, Ecuador, Equatorial Guinea, Guatemala, Honduras, Jamaica, Kosovo, Latvia, Lithuania, San Marino, Slovakia, and Sri Lanka.

-The risk of being placed into a quarantine is given as the reason for the advice for Burma, Estonia, Liberia, Malta, Sierra Leone and Vietnam.
+The risk of being placed into a quarantine is given as the reason for the advice for Burma, Estonia, Indonesia, Liberia, Malawi, Malta, Sierra Leone and Vietnam.

 Travellers are advised against all but essential travel to parts of Portugal and South Korea.